Barn church

 A barn church or barn chapel is a specific type of clandestine church, built in times that a certain church was illegal but tolerated as long as the churches were not specifically looking like churches.
 These were no elaborate buildings but simple structures without pews.
-They were design to hold rather large kneeling and standing congregations.
+They were designed to hold rather large kneeling and standing congregations.

 In rural areas those clandestine churches usually mimicked a barn, hence the name.
 In towns and cities people were more creative, hiding churches in houses and warehouses.